tebl/BulkyMIDI-32/BulkyMIDI-32 Extras/README.md

 | Mounting ****           | Nylon M3x6mm nylon nuts                                           |     6 |

 *) These components are only needed when installing the MCU for baud rate conversion.

+**) Note the specification of a MAX232**A**, the older MAX232 without the *A* won't function without changes to the circuit.
+The same goes for Chinese clones, often sold as MAX232CPE.
+When in doubt, pick these up from a reputable electronics vendor.

 ***) These are used to hold the RS-232-modules in place, especially if you plan on installing two of them.
 With only the one module you can use shorter screws instead.